 Regardless of age or chronic mental or physical condition, remaining connected to your family and loved ones is essential.
 However, isolated seniors can suffer many adverse health effects, and their families may worry about their safety-especially if they have Dementia.

 How to Choose the Best Home Phone for Dementia Patients?

-People with dementia are often frustrated by popular phones, causing numerous problems and increased stress.
-Fortunately, most seniors with dementia can use a home telephone even as they are far along their dementia journey.
+People with Dementia are often frustrated by popular phones, causing numerous problems and increased stress.
+Fortunately, most seniors with Dementia can use a home telephone even as they are far along their dementia journey.
 Knowing your loved one’s unique needs and learning about suitable options is the first step to choosing the best phone for dementia patients.
 Be aware, however, that a senior’s needs can change over time.
-As dementia progresses, a phone that works well today may become unusable or confusing the other day.
+As Dementia progresses, a phone that works well today may become unusable or confusing the other day.

-Important Features for Dementia-Friendly Phones
+Essential Features for Dementia-Friendly Phones